 Unlike in France where being a waiter is a respected profession with a good salary, in the U.S. it is just not the case.
 Waiters and restaurant staff like busboys, etc. are usually paid less than minimum wage which is currently $7.25/hour.
-No one can live on that, and they don’t even make that.
-They rely on tips to earn their living.
+No one can live on that, and they don't even make that.
+They rely on tips to earn a living.
 You should start at 20% of the bill, if the service was exceptional, move up to 25%, if it was bad, you should still leave something.

 I have posted on tipping in France before for those interested.